inikishev/torchzero/README.md

 ![example workflow](https://github.com/inikishev/torchzero/actions/workflows/tests.yml/badge.svg)

-note - I've recently revamped the internals to be significantly cleaner and allow for projections (e.g. GaLore, GWT), docs are WIP but should be finished soon after I re-add all modules.
+note - I've recently revamped the internals to be significantly cleaner and allow for projections (e.g. GaLore, GWT), new docs are WIP but should be finished soon after I re-add all modules.

 # torchzero